Looking Glass Studios, Inc.

 The End

 In May 2000, mere months after the release of Thief II, Looking Glass closed it's doors.
-It simply couldn't afford to pay it's employees any more.
+It couldn't afford to pay it's employees any more.
 They were sure that Eidos would pick up the financing of their next project, but the deal fell through when the bank refused to finance the expenditure.

 "Looking Glass Studios grew extended on debt, which put it in a vulnerable position.
 Then we got caught by several surprises in a row, which when combined with an inability to secure a funding partner, sealed our fate." -Paul Neurath, via Salon.com